iem-projects/pd-acre/ds/acre_ds.rst

   registers a parameter for a domain, with domain prepended in the variable name and data storage.

 register_map.pd <domain> <parameter>
-  registers a parameter for a domain, without prepending the domain in the variable name, only in the data storage.
+  registers a parameter for a domain, without prepending the domain in the variable name, only in the data storage, separating the variable from domain-name with `::`.

 register_raw.pd <domain> <parameter>
   registers a parameter for a domain, without prepending the domain in the variable name and in the data storage.